LinkedInLearning/css-enhancing-interfaces-with-animation-2863048/README.md

 ## Installing
 1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
+	- a text editor of your choice.
+I use [VS Code](https://code.visualstudio.com/)in this course.
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.
-3. [Course-specific instructions]
+3. Check out the corresponding branch for each video to follow along with the code.